ms-iot/iot-walkthrough/ImageCreation/README.md

 ## Introduction

 To deploy multiple IoT boards, it is desirable to have a final image of the operating system and all apps and configurations.
 The device can be ready for deployment after flashing the image, without requiring the installation of apps and settings separately, speeding up the deployment.
+We will be targeting the Qualcomm DragonBoard in this tutorial.

 ## Required tools